RichardSmedley/DocsTeamTryout/Part1.md

 Now you have flights stored locally in your cart.
 Go to the **Cart** page and review your flights:

-1. Click on the "cart" icon button in the navigation bar, top right
+1. Click on the "cart" icon button in the navigation bar, top right.
 2. See that the number of flights in the cart and the total cost are displayed in that navigation bar.
 3. Review the flights in your cart, and book one by clicking on the **Book** button next to it.

 ![](assets/travel-app-screen-cart.png)

-4. The flight is now booked, as confirmed by a message on the page
+4. The flight is now booked, as confirmed by a message on the page.

 The flights that you've booked are stored in the backend.
 You can see which flights you've booked by navigating to the "user" page ("head and shoulders" icon).
 The backend uses authentication to control access to the endpoints for booking and listing flights.